Saudi Electricity completes $266mln grid improvement projects

 The minister also did an inspection tour of the automation projects and looked at the modern technologies being used in the electrical.

-This year, the Company's operational plan in Makkah and Madinah was implemented via 2,123 qualified engineers, technicians and specialists from national competencies, it added.-TradeArabia News Service
+This year, the company's operational plan in Makkah and Madinah was implemented via 2,123 qualified engineers, technicians and specialists from national competencies, it added.

 Copyright 2022 Al Hilal Publishing and Marketing Group Provided by SyndiGate Media Inc. (Syndigate.info).